exosite-archive/hvac-reference-application/README.md

 ```
 What is a Business within Murano?

-A Business is a virtual space that houses all the products and solutions created by your organization in one place.
+A Business is a virtual space that houses all the products and solutions created by your organization.
 A Business does not necessarily have to be a real-life company.
 A business could be a development or testing space for trying out new innovations.
 The business page is the place to manage your account, user access, products, solutions, billing and payments, and more.

 Products and solutions will be explained in later sections.
 ```